 Beekeepers exude an enviable serenity; in conversation they are affable and calm.
 But is this composure - which they appear to possess in abundance - innate, or has it developed as a consequence of handling large numbers of bees without being badly stung?
 In short, is there a beekeeping temperament?

 After spending time with members of South Australia's Amateur Beekeepers' Society, I was as keen to keep bees as I was to understand the Zen mindset.
-(Zen & The Art of Backyard Beekeeping was published in SA Life magazine, February 2007)
+(Zen & The Art of Backyard Beekeeping was published in SA Life magazine)

 • Zen and the Art of Backyard BeeKeeping